CLRX/CLRX-mirror/doc/ClrxAsmSyntax.md

 ```

 The names of the object can have the scope path.
 Scope path is way to particular scope in
 tree.
-If searching scope should start from global scope, an scope path should be begins
+If searching scope should start from global scope, a scope path should be begins
 from `::`.
 The `::` is separator (likes `/` in file system path) for path elements.

 ```